xerial/snappy-java/README.md

 ## Miscellaneous Notes
 ### Using snappy-java with Tomcat 6 (or higher) Web Server

 Simply put the snappy-java's jar to WEB-INF/lib folder of your web application.
-Usual JNI-library specific problem no longer exists since snappy-java version 1.0.3 or higher can be loaded by multiple class loaders in the same JVM by using native code injection to the parent class loader (Issue 21).
+Usual JNI-library specific problem no longer exists since snappy-java version 1.0.3 or higher can be loaded by multiple class loaders.

 ----
 Snappy-java is developed by [Taro L. Saito](http://www.xerial.org/leo).
 Twitter  [@taroleo](http://twitter.com/#!/taroleo)